hanxiaomax/Learncpp_CN/docs/4-4-Signed-integers.md

 Similarly, -8 / 5 results in the value -1.

-Warning
+!!! warning "注意"

 	Be careful when using integer division, as you will lose any fractional parts of the quotient.
 However, if it’s what you want, integer division is safe to use, as the results are predictable.

 If fractional results are desired, we show a method to do this in lesson [5.2 -- Arithmetic operators](https://www.learncpp.com/cpp-tutorial/arithmetic-operators/).